Kapalabhati: Skull-Shining Breath for Energy & Clarity

 The Mechanics

-- Exhale: Active, forceful, and short — driven by a sharp contraction of the abdominal muscles
+- Exhale: Active, forceful, and short.
+Driven by a sharp contraction of the abdominal muscles

-- Inhale: Passive, automatic, and gentle — the belly simply relaxes and air flows in naturally
+- Inhale: Passive, automatic, and gentle.
+The belly simply relaxes and air flows in naturally This creates a pumping action in the abdomen that:

-- Stimulates Agni — the rhythmic abdominal contractions massage the digestive organs
+- Stimulates Agni.
+The rhythmic abdominal contractions massage the digestive organs

-- Clears the respiratory system — excess mucus and stale air are expelled
+- Clears the respiratory system.
+Excess mucus and stale air are expelled

-- Activates the sympathetic nervous system — creating alertness and energy
+- Activates the sympathetic nervous system.
+Creating alertness and energy

-- Generates heat — the rapid breathing produces internal warmth
+- Generates heat.
+The rapid breathing produces internal warmth

 The Ayurvedic Perspective